 - Consider adding a sensory play area with different materials for kids to play with, such as sand and potting soil.
 Water play is always a big hit, too.

 - Animals and kids are a natural fit.
 If you have the space and time to care for them, you can include small animals such as chickens or rabbits in your food forest.
 If not, you can still include animals in your system by encouraging wildlife to visit and stay.
 Kids love to help build bird and bat houses, or set up a toad house by propping up a garden pot.
-You can plant pollinators to attract bees or plant a few extra heads of lettuce for your wild rabbit friends.
+You can plant pollinator favorites like milkweed to attract bees and beneficial insects or plant a few extra heads of lettuce for your wild rabbit friends.

 - Give your child a little plot of ground to call their own.
 Rather than telling them what to do with it, let them take the lead.
-Whether they create a mud pie factory, a dancing stage, or a lush little garden of their own, appreciate how each child expresses their unique personality through their relationship with the land – and how it changes as they grow.
+Whether they create a mud pie factory, a dancing stage, or a lush little garden of their own, appreciate how each child expresses their unique personality through their relationship with the land.

 Sanctuary Space for Kids